SAP-samples/successfactors-extension-calculate-employee-seniority/03-DeployCAPApplicationToCloudFoundryAndHANACloud/README.md

 </EntityType>
 ```

 Note that the type for photo is Edm.Binary, which is passed through from the underlying SAP SuccessFactors data type.
-Some character conversion of the binary string occurs at the CAP service level, and we account for this in an SAP AppGyver formula.
+Some character conversion of the binary string occurs at the CAP service level, and we account for this in an SAP Build formula.
 Further explanation of the newly added code is covered in the [final section of the mission](../08-CustomizeTheApplicationAndServicesForYourOwnScenario).